jwchoi0516/Label-Shift-Est/README.md

 These methods are compared to evaluate the effect of accounting for label shift in **target-population estimation**.

-## Simulation Study

-Simulation experiments are conducted by repeatedly generating labeled source data and unlabeled target data under controlled label-shift settings.

-The experiments are used to evaluate the finite-sample behavior of the estimators.

-Performance is summarized using measures such as:

-**● Bias**

-**● Standard Error**

-**● Mean Squared Error (MSE)**

-**● Root Mean Squared Error (RMSE)**

-Additional graphical summaries are used to examine the simulated data distributions and estimator performance.

 ## Repository Structure
 01_setup.R
     Basic simulation settings, data-generating mechanisms,